MaximMushko/webdriverio-test/README.md

 ## Pageobject pattern with webdriverIO

-The most concern with webdriverIO - we can't realise pageobject pattern, because all new instances of classes created async.
+The most concern with webdriverIO - we can't implement pageobject pattern, because all new instances of classes created async.
 You can create new page object as object with selectors for particular page.
 Example:

 ```javascript